dkmiller/tidbits/2021/2021-11-04_mnist-e2e/README.md

 `az ml component list` hangs indefinitely

-No schema file for component YMLs.
+~~No schema~~ file for component YMLs.
+- Very difficult to find it

+Intellisense for pipeline YAMLs sucks.

+Snapshot upload is horribly slow.

+WTF is this:

+> Message: input is not a valid input name per component definition

 ## Links